aubreyrjones/orbit_rat/README.md

 quite a space mouse, you see.

 The OR is designed around a pair of small joysticks, like those on a gamepad controller.
-These joysticks then control pan and orbit in CAD, art, and graphic design programs.
+These joysticks then control pan and orbit in CAD, art, and graphic design programs by specially emulating a mouse. _No special drivers or plugins needed_, works in any operating system.

 This is not a regular joystick-controlled mouse.
 This implements a special "rewind" operation after ever motion, which resets the mouse cursor position and unlocks near-infinite pan/orbit